Industrial-Shields/librpiplc/README.md

 `-D name=definition`.
 It is used to define macros before preprocessing occurs.
 It is ideal to define configuration macros, like the version or the model of the PLC.

-Examples to build the program for RPi PLC 38AR V3:
+Examples to build the program for Raspberry PLC 38AR V3:
 ```
 g++ -o file file.cpp -l rpiplc -I/usr/local/include/librpiplc/include -I/usr/local/include/librpiplc/include/include -D RPIPLC_V3 -D RPIPLC_38AR
 ```